-In order to provide Limited Partners with enhanced liquidity and the potential for long-term growth of capital and for income, the General Partner intends, on or before September 30, 2017 to implement a transaction to improve liquidity, which the General Partner presently intends will be a Mutual Fund Rollover Transaction.
-If the General Partner is of the opinion that due to then prevailing market conditions it would not be in the best interests of the Partnership or the Limited Partners to implement a Liquidity Event on or before September 30, 2017, it may continue to operate the Partnership until such time as the General Partner determines that market conditions are favourable for a Liquidity Event, provided the Liquidity Event, if any, must take place before March 31, 2018.
-The Mutual Fund Rollover Transaction or other Liquidity Event will be implemented on not less than 21 days' prior notice to Limited Partners.
-The General Partner may call a meeting of Limited Partners to approve a Liquidity Event upon different terms, but does not intend to call such a meeting unless the terms of the other Liquidity Event are substantially different from those presently intended.
-There can be no assurance that the Mutual Fund Rollover Transaction or any alternative Liquidity Event will be proposed, receive any necessary approvals (including regulatory approvals) or be implemented whether or not on an income tax deferred basis.
-In the event a Liquidity Event is not completed by March 31, 2018, then, at the discretion of the General Partner, the Partnership may: (a) be dissolved on or about June 30, 2018 and its net assets distributed pro rata to the Partners, or (b) subject to the approval by Extraordinary Resolution of the Limited Partners, continue in operation with an actively managed portfolio.
+In order to provide Limited Partners with enhanced liquidity and the potential for long-term growth of capital and for income, the General Partner intends, on or before September 30, 2019 to implement a transaction to improve liquidity, which the General Partner presently intends will be a Rollover Transaction.
+If the General Partner is of the opinion that due to then prevailing market conditions it would not be in the best interests of the Partnership or the Limited Partners to implement a Liquidity Event on or before September 30, 2019, it may continue to operate the Partnership until such time as the General Partner determines that market conditions are favourable for a Liquidity Event, provided the Liquidity Event, if any, must take place before September 30, 2020.
+The Rollover Transaction or other Liquidity Event will be implemented on not less than 21 days' prior notice to Limited Partners.
+General Partner may call a meeting of the Limited Partners to approve a Liquidity Event upon different terms but intends to do so only if such other form of Liquidity Event is not capable of being completed on a tax-deferred basis or where the consideration to be received by Limited Partners pursuant to the liquidity event is not cash or assets readily convertible into cash.
+There can be no assurance that the Rollover Transaction or any alternative Liquidity Event will be proposed, receive any necessary approvals (including regulatory approvals) or be implemented whether or not on an income tax deferred basis.
+In the event a Liquidity Event is not completed by September 30, 2020, then, at the discretion of the General Partner, the Partnership may: (a) be dissolved on or about March 31, 2021 and its net assets distributed pro rata to the Partners, or (b) subject to the approval by Extraordinary Resolution of the Limited Partners, continue in operation with an actively managed portfolio.

 The terms of any Liquidity Event will provide for the receipt of all necessary regulatory approvals, if any.
-The completion of any such transaction may also be subject to the receipt of exemptions, if any, under National Instrument 81-102 - Mutual Funds ("NI 81-102") to the extent that the assets of the Partnership being transferred to the Mutual Fund may conflict with the investment restrictions or other provisions of NI 81-102.
 There can be no assurances that any such transaction will receive the necessary regulatory approvals.

-The Partnership Agreement provides that the General Partner will be irrevocably authorized to transfer the assets of the Partnership to a Mutual Fund and implement the dissolution of the Partnership in connection with any Liquidity Event and to file all elections under applicable income tax legislation in respect of any Liquidity Event or the dissolution of the Partnership.
+The Partnership Agreement provides that the General Partner will be irrevocably authorized to transfer the assets of the Partnership to a Liquidity Vehicle and implement the dissolution of the Partnership in connection with any Liquidity Event and to file all elections under applicable income tax legislation in respect of any Liquidity Event or the dissolution of the Partnership.